What is astigmatism?

 Astigmatism can be corrected by glasses or toric contact lens.

 If the patient prefers not to wear glasses or contact lenses, surgical solutions are available.
-Refractive surgery includes several treatments depending on the diagnosis:
+Refractive surgery includes several techniques depending on the diagnosis:

 The ophthalmologist will determine the most appropriate technique for each case.

-About 80% of success in surgery depends on proper diagnosis and selection of the type of surgery to use.
+About 80% of success in surgery depends on: proper diagnosis and the selection of the type of surgery to use.